spuckhafte/breezer.js/README.md

 }
 ```
 Inside the constructor:<br>
-`states`: this will be the instance of class `StateManager`.
-You can clone it to it independent or you can just refer the original object.<br>
+- `states`: This will be an instance of the `StateManager` class.
+You can either clone it to create an independent instance or refer to the original object directly.<br>
+  - *_Note:_ If you use the original `StateManager` object, the state value will be "cached" for each command a user runs.
+This means it will pick up the last updated value as the initial value, instead of using the hardcoded one inside the `StateManager` object.*<br>

-`till`: msg listen to its state(s) for a certain time, define that time in minutes in this property. (default: 15min).<br>
+- `till`: msg listens to its state(s) for a defined duration, specified in minutes, using this property (default: 15 minutes).<br>
-Or set it to `forever`, it will always listen for the state(s).
+Alternatively, set it to `"forever"` if you want the message to always listen for the state(s).

 This is what that example cmd (mul) looks in action: